Source: iMore

 Exclusive Games

-Subscribers to Nintendo Switch Online are granted exclusive access to exclusive NES and SNES titles.
+Subscribers to Nintendo Switch Online are granted exclusive access to some NES and SNES titles.
 The Switch's answer to Virtual Console is a catalog of NES and SNES titles with online multiplayer, save states, and titles that may have only been exclusive to one region previously.

 Pros